 The Advantages of HELOCs

-While a home equity loan is useful when you plan to borrow only once, it's not the most convenient option if you expect to borrow multiple times.
+While a home equity loan is useful when you plan to borrow only once, it’s not the most convenient option if you expect to borrow multiple times.
 A HELOC is a form of revolving credit, like a credit card.
 But since your home equity is serving as collateral, the interest rate is significantly lower than on a credit card or other unsecured revolving debts.
 If you want to have continual access to credit as you pay off the amount you initially borrowed, a HELOC is a better choice for you.
 Also, a HELOC may offer more flexible payment terms than a home equity loan, which comes with fixed payments.
-And you may have the convenience of withdrawing money in multiple ways, such as by check or a designated credit card.
+And you may have the convenience of withdrawing money with easy access by checks.